outsidedav/swift/index.md

 ## Step 4.
 Downloading the code and setting up client SDKs
 {: #run-locally}

-If you haven't downloaded the code yet, Click on **Download Code** under `Apps` > `Your App`.
+To download the code, click on **Download Code** under `Apps` > `Your App`.
 The downloaded code comes with **{{site.data.keyword.mobileanalytics_short}}** Client SDKs included.
 The Client SDKs are available on CocoaPods and Carthage.
-For this solution, you will use CocoaPods.
+For this solution, use CocoaPods.

-1. Unzip the downloaded code and using the terminal, navigate to the unzipped folder.
+1. Unzip the downloaded code.
+Then, using a terminal, navigate to the unzipped folder.
   ```
   cd <Name of Project>
   ```
 2. The folder includes a podfile with the required dependencies.
-Run the below command to install the dependencies (Client SDKs) and the required dependencies will be installed.
+Run the following command to install the dependencies (Client SDKs):
   ```
   pod install
   ```